By Michael Taylor

 The Peco streamline track, a double slip and a three-way turnout were purchased from club members at very reasonable cost.
 Only one turnout had to be bought at full cost - sadly!

-The track combines well with the Marcway double slip and three-way point and point motors (salvaged and new) are a mixture of Seep and Peco all with accessory switching capability to change frog polarity and ensure, slow and reliable running.
-We hope.
+The track combines well with the Marcway double slip and three-way point and point motors (salvaged and new) are a mixture of Seep, Peco and Fulgurex, all with accessory switching capability to change frog polarity and give slow, reliable running.
+Most of the time!

-The setting is roughly in the eastern part of the country with connections to the Midlands, hence the reason why you see stock from the LNER and LMS regions and, dare we say, the occasional GWR infiltrator!
+The setting is roughly in the eastern part of the country with connections to the midlands, hence the reason why you may see stock from the LNER and LMS regions and, dare we say, the occasional GWR infiltrator!